Historic Málaga on Spain’s sunny southern coast is a popular summer beach destination and port of call for Mediterranean cruises.

 I suggest exploring Málaga’s street art by geographical area.

 Start at the beginning, so to speak, with street art in the Soho neighbourhood.
 To help you navigate Málaga’s outdoor art gallery, MAUS has produced a free Málaga street art map.
-It’s not the most user-friendly map out there, but it does include links to Google Maps for you to GPS your way around the artworks.
+It’s not the most user-friendly map but it does include links to Google Maps for you to GPS your way around the artworks.

 I explored the murals around Calle Lagunillas by using this self-guided street art walking tour as a loose framework.